- Things to Do

 You might need to dial in a heart-thumping hike or a spin class at one of our gyms before diving into more great dining options to fill your evenings.
 Suffice to say that there are more kinds of culinary in Laguna Beach than residents.
 Word to the wise - go where the locals go and you'll never be disappointed.

 Finally time for that after-dinner craft cocktail or cognac in a swank, mellow setting?
-Try Broadway by Amar Santana downtown or Three Seventy Common Kitchen + Drink, the revamped bar at Driftwood Kitchen, or Selanne Steak Tavern's fine selection.
+Try Broadway by Amar Santana downtown or Harley Laguna Beach, the revamped bar at Driftwood Kitchen, or Selanne Steak Tavern's fine selection.

 Trust us.
 You'll sleep well after a day of activity in Laguna Beach!